Story within a story: Religion and philosophy

 This structure is also found in classic religious and philosophical texts.
 The structure of The Symposium and Phaedo, attributed to Plato, is of a story within a story within a story.
 In the Christian Bible, the gospels are accounts of the life and ministry of Jesus.
 However, they also include within them the parables that Jesus told.
-In more modern philosophical work, Jostein Gaarder's books often feature this device.
-Examples are The Solitaire Mystery, where the protagonist receives a small book from a baker, in which the baker tells the story of a sailor who tells the story of another sailor, and Sophie's World about a girl who is actually a character in a book that is being read by Hilde, a girl in another dimension.
+In more modern philosophical works, Jostein Gaarder's books often feature this device.
+Examples are The Solitaire Mystery, where the protagonist receives a small book from a baker, in which the baker tells the story of a sailor who tells the story of another sailor, and Sophie's World, about a girl who is actually a character in a book that is being read by Hilde, a girl in another dimension.
 Later on in the book Sophie questions this idea, and realizes that Hilde too could be a character in a story that in turn is being read by another.

-Mahabharata, an Indian epic also the world longest epic has a nested structure.
+Mahabharata, an Indian epic that is also the world's longest epic, has a nested structure.